danmaclean/finding-causative-mutations/03-aligning.md

 >## 2. Alignment Quality {.challenge}
 > The `HTS SAMtools` tool `BAM-to-SAM`will allow you to turn the binary BAM file into a SAM file you can read.
 >
 > 1. How good do the individual alignments look overall?
-Can you tell from the
+Can you tell from the output?
+Is it useful to look at single alignments one by one.
 > 2. Does the SAM specification [available here](reference.html#SAM) give you any further information from which you can judge the alignments?
 >